What to do after a car accident?

-If you were hit from behind or someone ran a stoplight or sign and hit you that is pretty cut and dry as to who’s at fault.
+If you were hit from behind or someone ran a stoplight or stop sign and hit you, that is pretty cut and dry as to who is at fault.
 However, it’s not always that simple.
-It’s even more complicated if you are in a PIP/No-Fault state like Michigan which assigns fault percentages—also the states where insurance fraud is highest and where you can easily fall victim to a planned accident.
+It’s even more complicated if you are in a PIP/No-Fault state like Michigan, which assigns fault percentages—also the states where insurance fraud is highest and where you can easily fall victim to a planned accident.
 In states like that, you should never admit to fault, no matter how it appears to be.
 You could be missing a very big ‘clue’ that law enforcement or an adjuster may see that changes everything.
-It is every bit as important to follow the right procedures even in no-fault states so that something doesn’t come back in the next few years to bite you.

-Even if the other person promises to pay out of pocket cash for your car, do not engage them in conversation or make any “deals”.
-Too many nice people have been left without any resource whatsoever to fix their car because the at-fault driver promised to pay all damages if they agreed to not call the police.
-Typically it is because their insurance has lapsed, they don’t have a license, or they have had far too many dings on their record.
+Even if the other person promises to pay out of pocket cash for your car, do not engage them in conversation or make any “deals.”
+Too many nice people have been left without any resources whatsoever to fix their car because the at-fault driver promised to pay all damages if they agreed not to call the police.
+Typically it is because their insurance has lapsed, they don’t have a license or they have had far too many dings on their record.

 Take the following steps:

-- Take pictures with your cell phone or camera.
+Take pictures with your cell phone or camera.
 There are some great new apps available that you can keep on ‘standby’ to have ready in case of an accident.
-Some are available through insurers, as others are apps you can simply download.
-Most let you take and store photos with your smartphone, record information, and some from insurers even let you make the initial claim filing.
+Some are available through insurers, and others are apps you can simply download.
+Most let you take and store photos with your smartphone, record information and some from insurers even let you make the initial claim filing.

-- Seek medical attention even if you feel fine–immediately.
-According to the Consumer Protection Association of America, one third of all car accidents result in injury—some of which may not show up immediately but that can often be detected early as long as you’re checked out.
-Get treatment the first time, and then schedule a 30 day follow-up immediately also just to be safe, showing you were just staying on top of your health.
+Seek medical attention, even if you feel fine at first.
+According to the Consumer Protection Association of America, one-third of all car accidents result in injury—some of which may not show up immediately but that can often be detected early as long as you’re checked out.
+Get treatment the first time, and then schedule a 30 day follow-up immediately just to be safe.

-- Call both yours and the other person’s insurance company to provide your statement.
-Besides, you want to give your own insurance company your side of the issue because it wouldn’t be the first time an at-fault driver tried to claim innocence.
+Call both yours and the other person’s insurance company to provide your statement.
+You want to give your own insurance company your side of the issue because it wouldn’t be the first time an at-fault driver tried to claim innocence.
 You want to be sure that you give your statement to both insurance companies.
-Some states, such as Minnesota, require you to file a form for any accidents with bodily injury claims over $500.
+Some states, such as Minnesota, require you to file a form for any accident with bodily injury claims over $500.

-2. When you’re involved in a single vehicle accident.
+When you’re involved in a single vehicle accident

 It’s very rare that a single car accident (yours) will not be considered a not-at-fault claim.
 You didn’t do it intentionally, but it happened nonetheless (hence the word “accident”).
-Unless you hit a deer or an animal that jumped in front of the car, you were the one in control when the accident occurred so it will be considered a collision claim.
-Some policyholders get confused by this—generally ‘at-fault’ accidents pay out under liability coverage, but that’s just if you cause damage to another vehicle and/or if you cause an accident injuring someone else.
-When it’s just your vehicle (like if you overcorrect and drive into a tree) your collision coverage will pay out.
-Remember that if you carry ‘liability only’ then your policy WILL NOT pay out at all.
+Unless you hit a deer or an animal that jumped in front of the car, you were the one in control when the accident occurred, so it will be considered a collision claim.
+Some policyholders get confused by this—generally, ‘at-fault’ accidents pay out under liability coverage, but that’s just if you cause damage to another vehicle and/or if you cause an accident injuring someone else.
+When it’s just your vehicle (like if you overcorrect and drive into a tree), your collision coverage will pay out.
+Remember that if you carry ‘liability only,’ your policy will not pay out at all.